input-output-hk/mithril/docs/root/manual/getting-started/run-signer-node.md

 :::caution

 * `User=cardano`:
 Replace this value with the correct user.
 We assume that the user used to run the **Cardano Node** is `cardano`.
-The **Mitril Signer** must imperatively run with the same user.
+The **Mithril Signer** must imperatively run with the same user.

 * in the `/opt/mithril/mithril-signer/service.env` env file:
   * `PARTY_ID=YOUR_POOL_ID_BECH32`: replace `YOUR_POOL_ID_BECH32` with your BECH32 `Pool Id`